search ]

 Google PageSpeed Insights (PSI for short) is a useful tool for website developers.
 Its intentions are certainly good, but it can be said that it is not suitable for the average WordPress site owner.
 Despite the recent addition of specific recommendations for WordPress users in PageSpeed Insights, many aspects of the report it provides are too technical for the average user.

-In this guide, I will attempt to “translate” and describe in simple terms what PageSpeed is talking about and explain which recommendations should be addressed and which ones should not.
 This part of the guide will focus on understanding and analyzing the laboratory data when in the second part, we will discuss those suggestions and opportunities for improvement that PSI offers.

 In recent years, the popularity of WordPress sites and other content management systems has grown significantly.
 These platforms allow users with minimal or no development knowledge to build sites that, in their construction, often violate basic website performance rules.